Poor Mental Health Outcomes: Family Mental Health And Systemic Racism

 Children who vicariously experience racial violence, either by watching it occur to someone close to them or witnessing it as part of their day-to-day life, may develop anxiety about such violence also happening to them.
 This anxiety could lead to difficulty building trust with others, difficulty concentrating in school, and physical health concerns related to prolonged elevated levels of the stress and fear hormones cortisol and adrenaline

-The impact of Adverse Childhood Experiences (ACEs)
+Adverse Childhood Experiences (ACEs) and mental health outcomes

 The lack of mental health parity between children and families of different racial backgrounds may be explained by the concept of Adverse Childhood Experiences (ACEs).
 In recent decades, mental health researchers and practitioners have begun to more fully understand the impact that specific traumatic events during childhood may have on a number of outcomes later in life, including those related to mental health and well-being.